-Vaastu/ Vastu Shastra is a part of Vedas, which are believed to be four to five thousand years old.
-The art of Vaastu originates in the Sthapatya Veda, a part of the Atharv Veda.
-Sthapatya Veda, dealing with the architecture.
-We can find many references in Vedas, Puranas and other subsequent literature.
+Vastu/ Vaastu Shastra is a part of Vedas, which are believed to be four to five thousand years old.
+The art of Vastu originates in the sthapatya Veda, a part of the Atharva Veda.
+Sthapatya Veda, dealing with architecture.
+We can find many references in Vedas, Puranas, and other subsequent literature.

-Shelter is the one of the basic need of every living being.
-We build house for our living and to live a peaceful, happy and healthy life.
-A house or any building constructed as per Vaastu Shastra ensures maximum benefit to the habitant.
+The shelter is one of the basic needs of every living being.
+We build houses for our living and to live a peaceful, happy and healthy life.
+A house or any building constructed as per Vastu shastra ensures maximum benefit to the habitant.

 A structure built on a piece of land is known as "Vaastu" or "Vastu".
 It has been derived from the word "Vaas" which means "to live".
-It's practice started with Vedic period.
-Our ancient saints have concluded that anything living or non-living in the universe is made up of five basic elements or Panch Maha Bhoot.
+It's a practice that started with the Vedic period.
+Our ancient saints have concluded that anything living or non-living in the universe is made up of five basic elements or Panch Mahabhoot.
 Vaastu/ Vastu is directly related to these five elements which are as follows:-